 - Reasonably-priced to slightly expensive training shoes ($100 - $150)

 - Nike training shoes that fall into this category sport a more stylish flair.
-The upper used in these models often has the proprietary Flyknit material that is reinforced by the Flywire technology.
+These models tend to employ Flyknit, Flywire, and other proprietary technologies for enhanced performance.
+Nike Metcon shoes for CrossFit typically can be found in this category.
 Consumers can even customize some trainers in this price range.

 - Premium ($150 and above)

 Nike training shoes cater to both men and women.
 The size availability depends on the model of the trainer, but generally, men’s footwear ranges from US size 6 to 18 while the women’s versions are available from US size 5 to 15.
 Half sizes are also available for both genders.
 As for the width, Nike training shoes are generally offered in a medium profile, which is D for men and B for ladies.

 Popular Nike training shoes

 The Metcon 4 is designed for high-intensity workouts such as CrossFit and Les Mills.
 It uses mesh for the upper while the high-wear areas are reinforced with 3D printing.
 The outsole on this pair of Nike training shoes is made of sticky rubber that provides excellent traction, especially on gym floors.
 The textured rubber extends upward at the medial and lateral midfoot to enhance lateral support.
 It uses a drop-in midsole to provide a comfortable footbed that protects the foot from impact.